Our Other Services

 HOLIDAYS SERVICE INFORMATION

-Valley Transit is closed on the following holidays: New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day and Christmas Day.
-Job Access will operate on these days for registered clients with trip reservations.
+Valley Transit is closed on the following holidays: New Year’s Day, Memorial Day, Fourth of July, Labor Day, Columbus/Indigenous People’s Day, Thanksgiving Day, and Christmas Day.
+Excluding Columbus/Indigenous People’s Day, Job Access will operate on these days for registered clients with trip reservations.
+All services close on Columbus/Indigenous People’s Day to accommodate an all-staff training event.

 Asotin County Transit; Clarkston; 509-758-3567